Skip to content

 2. Operating system and version

-3. Error messages from logs
+3. Error messages from the logs

-4. Steps you’ve already tried
+4. Steps you have already tried

 5. Output of git status and git log --oneline -n 5